rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 * Germane cognitive load refers to the work that is put into constructing a long-lasting store of knowledge or schema.
 Schema is a pattern of thought or behavior that organizes categories of information and the relationships among them.
 Psychologist also use the term
 _"chunk"_ and schema construction is the process of creating these chunks in memory.
 Thinking about code, this roughly translates to using _abstractions_, higher level concepts, types, programming principles.
 An _OO_ programmer may try to define intuitive object hierarchies, employ design patterns to model the business domain.
-An FP-ier may use denotational[^denotational] approach, look how things compose (think about categories), design DSLs, blue-print the design using types.
+An FP-er may use denotational[^denotational] approach, look how things compose (think about categories), design DSLs, blue-print the design using types.

 > &emsp; _Cognitive load theory thesis is about reducing extraneous cognitive load redirecting it towards germane load._